avr2002/quiz-master-mad2/docs/Database Design.md

   - quiz_id (foreign key)
   - user_id (foreign key)
   - timestamp (auto-set)
+  - user_score (required) - Points scored by user
-  - total_score (required)
+  - number_of_correct_answers (required) - Count of correct answers
 - Relationships:
   - Belongs to one Quiz (many-to-one)
   - Belongs to one User (many-to-one)
+  - Has many QuestionAttempts (one-to-many)

+### QuizSignup
+- Composite Primary Key: (user_id, quiz_id)
+- Fields:
+  - user_id (foreign key, part of primary key)
+  - quiz_id (foreign key, part of primary key)
+  - signup_time (timestamp)
+- Relationships:
+  - Belongs to one User (many-to-one)
+  - Belongs to one Quiz (many-to-one)

+### QuestionAttempt
+- Primary key: id
+- Fields:
+  - score_id (foreign key)
+  - question_id (foreign key)
+  - selected_option (required) - User's selected answer (1-4)
+  - is_correct (required) - Whether the answer was correct
+- Relationships:
+  - Belongs to one Score (many-to-one)
+  - Belongs to one Question (many-to-one)

 ## Cascade Behavior
 - When a Subject is deleted, all its Chapters are deleted
 - When a Chapter is deleted, all its Quizzes are deleted
-- When a Quiz is deleted, all its Questions and Scores are deleted
+- When a Quiz is deleted, all its Questions, Scores, and QuizSignups are deleted
-- When a User is deleted, all their Scores are deleted
+- When a User is deleted, all their Scores and QuizSignups are deleted
+- When a Score is deleted, all its QuestionAttempts are deleted